 Smell Retraining Therapy:

 The idea is simple: Treat the cells that sense odors like a muscle group, and “exercise” them every day.
 You take a set of 10 to 15 very strong smells that you would easily recognize (like coffee, eucalyptus, oranges, or chocolate) and deeply inhale them for 20 seconds, twice a day, for 3 months or longer.
-While this sounds strange, it has been shown in studies like this one from JAMA Insights to improve smell in people who have lost it for months or even years.
+While this sounds strange, it has been shown in studies like to improve smell in people who have lost it for months or even years.